zzz945/public-blog/resume 2019.md

   5. Login and registration
   6. prerender
   7. Add/del/mod/view solution
-In addition, I also led the development of the pug webpack plugin that the project depends on: https://github.com/lingobus/pug-webpack-plugin
+In addition, I also developed the pug webpack plugin that the project depends on: https://github.com/lingobus/pug-webpack-plugin

 ## Open source project